soupi/learn-haskell-blog-generator/src/07-environment.md

    </details>

-3. Create a command-line parser for `Env`, attach it to the `convert-dir` command, and pass the result it to the `convertDirectory` function.
+3. Create a command-line parser for `Env`, attach it to the `convert-dir` command, and pass the result to the `convertDirectory` function.

    <details><summary>Solution</summary>